-BNY Mellon SA/NV is BNY Mellon's largest banking subsidiary in the Europe, Middle-East and Africa (EMEA) region and focuses its activities on the Investment Services segment.
+Headquartered in Brussels, BNY Mellon SA/NV distributes products and services through its branch network in Europe and is BNY Mellon's largest banking subsidiary in the Europe, Middle-East and Africa (EMEA) region and focuses its activities on the Investment Services segment.
 Its main activity is Asset Servicing, which is provided both to third party and to internal clients within The Bank of New York Mellon group (BNY Mellon group).

 BNY Mellon SA/NV is strategically important for the BNY Mellon group as it is the primary contracting entity for Asset Servicing in Europe.
 BNY Mellon SA/NV manages a network of sub-custodians in approximately 100 markets to support multiple product lines and to streamline cash management.
 BNY Mellon SA/NV also facilitates the expansion of BNY Mellon into other EU countries through the establishment of a network of branches and cross-border delivery of services.
-BNY Mellon SA/NV's current strategic priority is to be a bank providing custody and fund services to European clients.
+BNY Mellon SA/NV's current strategic priority focusses on developing this franchise by executing on major BNY Mellon Group and EMEA strategic change programs as well as implementing regulatory requirements.
+This is positioning BNY Mellon SA/NV as the European Union (excluding United Kingdom, including Switzerland) custodian for the BNY Mellon Group and the fund servicing entity in that region as well as the BNY Mellon Group's gateway to the Target2 Securities markets.
+BNY Mellon SA/NV will remain a servicing entity for the BNY Mellon Group and a contracting entity for other business lines in the region.